 In November 2004, 40,000 shares of restricted Common Stock granted to an officer of the Company in November 2003 and 35,000 shares of restricted Common Stock granted in November 2002, were cancelled and reissued.
-The reissued shares of restricted Common Stock are identical to the cancelled shares with respect to voting rights and timing of vesting; however, the reissued shares are not eligible for dividends until after the specific performance goals are met.
+The reissued shares of restricted Common Stock are identical to the cancelled shares with respect to voting rights, dividends, and timing of vesting.
 The value per share to the recipient upon vesting is unchanged.
 Vesting of the cancelled shares was not dependent upon future performance of the Company.
 The reissued shares vest only if specified performance criteria are met and additional shares may be issued if the performance criteria are exceeded.
 As the specified performance was exceeded, 15,000 additional shares of restricted Common Stock were issued in November 2005.
 The Company believes the reissued shares meet the criteria for performance-based compensation under Section 162(m) of the Internal Revenue Code.
 Due to increases in the price of the Company's Common Stock from the original grant dates to November 2004, the reissued shares have a fair market value in excess of the cancelled shares in the amount of \$706,000.